aka-Harsh/Credit-Card-Fraud-Detection/README.md

   !jupyter notebook notebook_name.ipynb
 ```

-Install all the required packages
+Install all the required packages:
 ```bash
   !pip install -r requirements.txt
 ```

-Finally **Run** all the cells of the jupyter notebook
+Finally **Run** all the cells of the jupyter notebook:

 ## Project Outlook